 The vitamin D test is for individuals at high risk of deficiency.
 It is used to monitor diseases that interfere with fat absorption.
 These diseases include cystic fibrosis or Crohn’s disease.
-This test also monitors the effectiveness of vit D, calcium, magnesium or phosphorus supplementation.
+This test also monitors the effectiveness of vitamin D, calcium, magnesium, or phosphorus supplementation.

 Individuals at risk of vitamin D deficiency include: older adults, individuals who have limited exposure to sunlight, individuals who are obese, or who have fat malabsorption.

 Low levels of D-25 hydroxy are one of the earliest changes that show in individuals with early kidney failure.
 People with kidney disease also show low levels.

 High levels of D-25 hydroxy show due to diseases that can make vitamin D outside of the kidneys.
 The two primary diseases related to this are sarcoidosis or certain lymphomas.

 Long-term high levels of vitamin D can eventually lead to the damage of certain organs such as the kidneys and blood vessels via calcification.
 If magnesium levels are low, a physician may supplement both magnesium and calcium in order to eliminate a low calcium level that is resistant to vitamin D.